President Trump: Tariffs

-Former U.S. President Donald Trump gave voice to his plans within minutes of being sworn into office in January 2017: “From this day forward, it’s going to be only America first, America first.”
+Former U.S. President Donald Trump voiced his plans within minutes of being sworn into office in January 2017: “From this day forward, it’s going to be only America first, America first.”
 The ex-president sent clear signals that he was a protectionist.

 There is nothing new about this.
 Throughout its history, the U.S. has gone through periods of protectionism.